A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Notation and preliminaries

 if $\nu={\mathcal M}u$.
 When $\nu = f \ \mathrm{d} \bm{x}$ we will say for simplicity that $u$ solves

 \end{definition}

 Note that, if $u \in \mathcal{C}^{2}(\Omega) $, the change of variable formula gives

-Thus, one has $\mathcal{M}u=\det D^{2}u(\bm{x})\ \mathrm{d} \bm{x}$, immediately.
+Thus one has $\mathcal{M}u=\det D^{2}u(\bm{x})\ \mathrm{d} \bm{x}$, immediately.
 Throughout this paper, by slightly abusing the notation, we denote the Monge-Amp{\`e}re measure $\mathcal{M}u$ of a general convex function $u$ by $\det D^2 u$.
 For each Borel set $E\subset\Omega$, one has

-We remark here that the existence and uniqueness of the Aleksandrov solution to the Dirichlet problem for the MA equation under general conditions are guaranteed by the following fundamental result.

-\begin{lemma}[{Solvability of Dirichlet problem; \cite[Theorem 1.1]{hartenstine2006dirichlet}}] Let $\Omega$ be a bounded convex open domain in $\mathbb{R}^{d}$ and $\nu$ be a nonnegative Borel measure in $\Omega$, then there exists a unique convex function $u\in \mathcal{C}(\overline{\Omega})$ constituting an Aleksandrov solution of the Dirichlet problem
+The existence and uniqueness of the Aleksandrov solution to the Dirichlet problem for the MA equation under general conditions are guaranteed by the following fundamental result. \begin{lemma}[{Solvability of Dirichlet problem; \cite[Theorem 1.1]{hartenstine2006dirichlet}}] Let $\Omega$ be a bounded convex open domain in $\mathbb{R}^{d}$ and $\nu$ be a nonnegative Borel measure in $\Omega$, then there exists a unique convex function $u\in \mathcal{C}(\overline{\Omega})$ constituting an Aleksandrov solution of the Dirichlet problem